FrontendMasters/gatsby-intro/README.md

 1. Have a text editor installed, i.e. [VSCode](https://code.visualstudio.com/)
 2. Have the Gatsby CLI (gatsby-cli) installed globally by running:
    `npm install -g gatsby-cli`

+## Course Code Update on August 4th, 2019

+The `gatsby-mdx` plugin was deprecated in favor of `gatsby-plugin-mdx`.
+See this [commit to migrate to gatsby-plugin-mdx](https://github.com/FrontendMasters/gatsby-intro/commit/fe9aae6255cc1749205f95e8ca6698476f992a61).
+All course branches are now tested with the new `gatsby-plugin-mdx`, and all dependencies have now been upgraded.